NUS-Advanced-Robotics-Centre/ME5413_Final_Project/README.md

 - [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics.git): A collection of robotics algorithms implemented in Python.
 - [Fast-LIO](https://github.com/hku-mars/FAST_LIO.git): A computationally efficient and robust LiDAR-inertial odometry package by hku-mars group.
 - [pcd2pgm_package](https://github.com/Hinson-A/pcd2pgm_package.git): A package for converting `.pcd` files to `.pgm` files.
+- [excalidraw](https://github.com/excalidraw/excalidraw.git): A whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.

 ## License